 City of London

-The City of London is where, around 2,000 years ago, the Romans founded their settlement.
+The City of London is where, around 2,000 years ago, the Romans founded the settlement they called Londinium.
 Surrounded by a wall for centuries, this was the historic city which grew into modern London, and the place marked by fire and plague.

 Known as the Square Mile, the City of London has by far the lowest population of all 33 London boroughs, at around 8,000 people.
 But as a financial centre, home to banks, insurers and law firms, in the daytime that number swells to over 500,000.